seangoogoo/staff-directory/documentation/devbook.md

 - ~~Improve Placeholder Image Settings to set a real live preview of the update (Javascript)~~
 - ~~Updated database with comprehensive software development departments and staff members~~
 - ~~Create default user images to match the default application setup and alternate between users that have and don't have profile pictures to display examples of placeholder images~~
+- ~~Convert all SCSS variables to CSS custom properties~~
-- Enable company groups management in case a company includes holdings
+- ~~Enable company groups management in case a company includes holdings~~
+- Improve and centralize javascript functions for image preview
 - Improve unused placeholder images management to remove them when not needed either by programming a folder cleanup once a day and/or by using temporary images when editing settings or creating/editing users
-- Improve UX/UI design for admin and Front-end using TailAdmin
+- Improve UX/UI design for admin and Front-end maybe using TailAdmin
-- Replace LineIcons by TailAdmin's icon set
+- Replace LineIcons by TailAdmin's icon set or Remix Icons
-- Convert all SCSS variables to CSS custom properties
 - Add internationalization support (FR/EN translation files)
+- Create a favicon

 #### Version 1.3 (Planned)
 - Enable login possibility to access the front-end
+- Add a date of entry into the company for staff members as optional
+- Add a birthday field for staff members as optional
+- Include company logo in the staff member image
 - Add advanced search features for Staff Members Management
 - CSV import/export functionality
 - Enhanced authentication security: